joel-beck/readnext/docs/overview.md

 # Overview

-This chapter elucidates the hybrid recommender's recommendation process during training and inference phases.
+This section elucidates the hybrid recommender's recommendation process during training and inference phases.

-## Training
+## Training: Precomputing Features

 The following diagram presents a high-level overview of the hybrid recommender system for papers in the training corpus: